3L0C/wk/README.md

 # Dependencies

 - C compiler
-- sed to cleanup man files
+- scdoc to generate man pages

 All runtime dependencies below are searched with `pkg-config`.